bricker0/SDG_Leaflet/README.md

 </body>
 </html>
 ```
-## Modify the HTML file I provide below
+## Modify the HTML file I provided below
-In the code below - copy and paste and open the HTML file in your text editor.
+In the code below, copy and paste and open the HTML file in your text editor.
 Read the code carefully.
 You will need to add and reference your own JS file - change the labels, the color, the class breaks.
 I tried to leave some hits for you in the commented-out code.
 Find all the places I left UPDATE in the comments.
 These are the places you need to make changes to reference your documents.
 You can control f to find those places.
 <br>
 ```